Wrist

 • Intercarpal articulations (where the palm meets the wrist)

-Most Common Hand/Wrist Injuries
+Most Common Hand and Wrist Injuries